raspberrypilearning/active-assistant/en/step_8.md

   - All players should move around the chairs while the music plays!
   - When the music stops, a 'sit down' animation is shown.
   - All players should try to sit on a chair.
 The player left standing is removed from the game.
-  - If there is more than one player in the game, `-1` is shown to tell you to remove a chair and a flashing arrow points to the touch logo again.
+  - If there is more than one player still in the game, `-1` is shown to tell you to remove a chair and a flashing arrow points to the touch logo again.
   - When there is only one chair left, the person to sit on it wins (and a smiley face icon is shown).

 You can set the number of players using the A and B buttons.